cksystemsteaching/selfie/manuscript/state.md

 #### [addiu](http://github.com/cksystemsteaching/selfie/blob/5c0fed59da834b8cce6077283c50f2054b409679/selfie.c#L5698-L5736)

-Initially, the PC denoted by `$pc` points to memory address `0x0`.
+Initially, the PC denoted by `$pc` points to address `0x0` in memory.
 The instruction at this address is thus the first instruction that will be executed by the machine.
 The instruction is encoded in the word `0x240801EC` which stands for [`addiu $t0,$zero,492`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L2625), as mentioned before.

 In our discussion we provide for each new instruction a link to the source code of mipster that implements the instruction (see, for example, the above [addiu](http://github.com/cksystemsteaching/selfie/blob/5c0fed59da834b8cce6077283c50f2054b409679/selfie.c#L5698-L5736)) and for each concrete instruction in the example a link to the source code of starc that generated the instruction (see, for example, the above [`addiu $t0,$zero,492`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L2625)).